ibm-telemetry/telemetry-js/README.md

 know about how that works:

 - Telemetry data collection runs on CI servers, like GitHub Actions, Travis CI, or Jenkins.
 It never runs locally on a developer's machine.
+However, collection will occur when running inside a container, like Docker, or Podman, as we consider these environments part of CI workflows.
-- When `npm install` (or equivalent) is run on the CI server (resulting in the instrumented package getting installed), IBM Telemetry gets installed too and runs a script which analyzes your source code and captures data about your usage of the instrumented package.
+- When `npm install` (or equivalent) is run on the CI server/container (resulting in the instrumented package getting installed), IBM Telemetry gets installed too and runs a script which analyzes your source code and captures data about your usage of the instrumented package.
 - This data is anonymized and reported back to a server at IBM.
 Details on what data is captured and how data is anonymized are described below.
 - Though IBM Telemetry is installed as a regular dependency in the instrumented package, it has no